sgsbucket/animan-doc/docs/animan/show.md

             └── animatic
 ```
 :::note
-Although a Shot is listed under an Episode in the hierachy above, it is also a Resource, and belongs a special Resource Category, **Shot**.
+Although a Shot is listed under an Episode in the hierarchy above, it is also a resource, and belongs a special Resource Category: **Shot**.

-A Shot page has all tools that you can find in a Resource page.
+A Shot page has all the tools that you can find in a resource page.
 :::

 ## Add New Show
 :::info
-- Privilege required: admin
+Role: Admin
+Location:
+- Page: Profile
-- Location: (page) Profile / (tab) Shows
+- Tab: Shows
 :::

 #### Steps
-1. Click “Add new Show” on the right of the page.
+1. Click "Add new Show" on the right of the page.
 1. Enter the name of the Show
-1. Click “Create”
+1. Click "Create"

 <Screenshot image="/screenshot/create_show.png">
   <ScreenshotMark x="84.5%" y="64%" width="30%" height="18%" textPosition="right" borderRadius="10px"></ScreenshotMark>
 </Screenshot>

-Once the Show is created, it is assigned a short code.
-The short code is used in various places to represent the Show.
-It is the url related to the Show.
+Once a Show is created, it is assigned a short code.
+The short code is used in various places on Animan to represent the Show.

-To edit the name or the short code of the Show, open the Show’s page, (click a Show from (page) profile/(tab) Shows), click the triangle button beside the title of the Show, and click “Edit” button.
+To edit the name or the short code of the Show, open the Show's page (for example, from the Profile page's Shows tab), click the triangle button beside the title of the Show, and click the "Edit" button.

 <Screenshot image="/screenshot/edit_show_name.png">
   <ScreenshotMark x="23%" y="16%" width="8%" height="12%" textPosition="right" borderRadius="50%"></ScreenshotMark>